 Admissions

-In addition to the university-wide requirements, applicants for this master's should have a bachelor's degree in geography, cartography, or a closely related field.
+Applicants for this master's should have a bachelor's degree in geography, cartography, or a closely related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
 Applicants without an undergraduate degree in geography may be required to take one course in each of the following: physical geography, human geography, and cartography.
 All applicants must have a course in statistics.

 GRE scores are not required for admission into this program, but are encouraged if the student is seeking internal funding.